Python Numpy Array Tutorial

 This already gives an idea of what you’re dealing with, right?

 In other words, NumPy is a Python library that is the core library for scientific computing in Python.
 It contains a collection of tools and techniques that can be used to solve on a computer mathematical models of problems in Science and Engineering.
 One of these tools is a high-performance multidimensional array object that is a powerful data structure for efficient computation of arrays and matrices.
-To work with these arrays, there’s a huge amount of high-level mathematical functions operate on these matrices and arrays.
+To work with these arrays, there’s a vast amount of high-level mathematical functions operate on these matrices and arrays.

 Then, what is an array?